vuong-ng/lab5_blogpost_group2/post.md

 # Lab 5: Build a sequential circuit

 ## Overview and Motivation
-In this lab, we will design circuits that utilize memory in order to achieve increased functionality.
+In this lab, we will design circuits that remember the previous output in order to achieve increased functionality.
+These are called sequential circuits.
 Before this lab, we created different combinational circuits in which the outputs of the circuits were determined by the inputs directly.
-This means we weren't required to worry about memory, nor any notion of the sequence of operations that may have happened in the past.
+This means we weren't required to worry about memory, nor any notion of the sequence of operations that may have happened in previous moments before the current state.

 This week, we will be working with Sequential Circuits.
-Sequential circuits introduce the idea of different states and being able to remember things about the previous input.
+Sequential circuits introduce the idea of different states and being able to remember and use the outputs of the previous moment as one of the inputs for the current state.
 The outputs can now be a function of both, inputs and previous internal state of the sequential circuit.

-In this lab, we will build a circuit that reads a binary number bit by bit and determines if that input (entire number) is divisible by 3.
+The challenge for this lab is constructing a circuit that reads a binary number bit by bit and determines if that input (entire number) is divisible by 3.
 Each bit of the binary number will be clocked into the circuit sequentially, from the highest order bit to the lowest (left to right).
-As we recieve each bit, we must interpret it as this will equal to a different number than previous input/s and update our circuit's state accordingly.
+As we recieve each bit, we must accumulate it into the binary array we have up until that moment and update our circuit's state accordingly.

-To successfully be able to create this circuit, we need to make ourselves fimilar with Finite State Machine Design.
+This lab requires you to be quite familiar with Finite State Machine Design.
+To successfully be able to construct this circuit, we'll need to complete multiple tasks.
+We will discover those in this lab so let's jump in!

 ## Materials
 For this lab, we will need to consult IC data sheets for the NOT, AND, XOR, and the JK Flip-flop: